zhong-j-yu/rekex/README.md

 # Rekex - grammar rules as algebraic datatypes

-A context-free grammar is in the form of
+A context-free grammar has the form of

     A  = A1 | A2
     A1 = B C